Andrew Heaney shuts down Astros in Angels' 2-1 rivalry win

 Justin Upton singled home the tiebreaking run in the sixth inning for the Angels (25-16), who beat the defending World Series champions (26-17) for the third time in four meetings this season.

-Anderson then allowed Jose Altuve's single and walked Carlos Correa, but survived when Yuli Gurriel grounded out.
+Calhoun's throw and Andrelton Simmons' clever tag on Springer completed a double play with Calhoun's major league-leading sixth outfield assist.

-Heaney (2-2) produced the most impressive start of his career against the powerhouse Astros, who have scored just one earned run against Heaney in 19 career innings over three games.
+"That's a hard throw to make, but he's one of the best," Springer said of Calhoun.
+"He made a great throw, and you move on to tomorrow."

-Heaney limited Houston to five baserunners over eight innings while outpitching Lance McCullers Jr. (5-2), who took his first loss in seven starts since April 6.
-Heaney matched his career high for strikeouts when he fanned Josh Reddick in the eighth before leaving to a standing ovation.
+Anderson then allowed Jose Altuve's single and walked Carlos Correa in the ninth, but survived when Yuli Gurriel grounded out.

 Max Stassi drove in an early run for the Astros, who lost for only the second time in seven games.